Mind Games (John Lennon song): Year-end charts

-Regional popularity

-"Mind Games" did best in Chicago, where it reached number six on the weekly survey of radio superstation WLS-AM.
-It was ranked as the 81st biggest hit of 1973.
+Osho's commentary

+The Indian mystic Osho made a remark about John Lennon's Mind Games lyrics in a speech.
+He argued that Lennon was a poet who wrote about pure love, surrender, and inner transformation but didn't truly experienced these state of mind by himself.
+According to Osho, his words showed a dream-like reflection rather than a deep spiritual experience.

 Cover versions

 In 1990 South African musician Ratau Mike Makhalemele released an EP of Lennon covers including a 16-minute-long version of Mind Games.

-In 1995, it was recorded by George Clinton for the John Lennon tribute album Working Class Hero: A Tribute to John Lennon.
+In 1995 it was recorded by George Clinton for the John Lennon tribute album Working Class Hero: A Tribute to John Lennon.

-In 1997, it was recorded by DJ Krush with vocals by Eri Ohno for the album MiLight.
+In 1997 it was recorded by DJ Krush with vocals by Eri Ohno for the album MiLight.

-In 2001, Kevin Spacey performed the song in New York as part of the tribute concert Come Together: A Night for John Lennon's Words and Music, shortly after 9/11.
+In 2001 Kevin Spacey performed the song in New York as part of the tribute concert Come Together: A Night for John Lennon's Words and Music, shortly after 9/11.

 The Irish band Hal covered Mind Games for Q Magazine in 2005.

-In 2006, it was covered by German rock /pop group MIA., as well as Australian band, Eskimo Joe, as part of the project Make Some Noise to support Amnesty International.
+In 2006 it was covered by German rock /pop group MIA., as well as Australian band, Eskimo Joe, as part of the project Make Some Noise to support Amnesty International.
 Eskimo Joe's cover would also appear on the International release of "Instant Karma: The Amnesty International Campaign to Save Darfur" as well as the Complete Recordings of the same project.

-In 2007, Gavin Rossdale's version appeared on Instant Karma: The Amnesty International Campaign to Save Darfur as an iTunes exclusive bonus track.
+In 2007 Gavin Rossdale's version appeared on Instant Karma: The Amnesty International Campaign to Save Darfur as an iTunes exclusive bonus track.

-In April 2009, Sinéad O'Connor's version of the song recorded in the mid 1990s appeared on the re-released deluxe edition of her second album, I Do Not Want What I Haven't Got.
+In April 2009 Sinéad O'Connor's version of the song recorded in the mid 1990s appeared on the re-released deluxe edition of her second album, I Do Not Want What I Haven't Got.

-In 2017, Arcade Fire released a cover on Spotify, and performed the song multiple times live in concert.
+In 2017 Arcade Fire released a cover on Spotify, and performed the song multiple times live in concert.

-In 2020, German singer-songwriter Niels Frevert covered Mind Games for the Rolling Stone magazine tribute album Lennon Re-imagined.
+In 2020 German singer-songwriter Niels Frevert covered Mind Games for the Rolling Stone magazine tribute album Lennon Re-imagined.

+In June 2023 British band Noel Gallagher's High Flying Birds included a cover version as a bonus track on their album Council Skies.